Anomalous statistics of laser-cooled atoms in dissipative optical lattices: Anomalous statistics and infinite densities

 Matching this solution to the steady-state solution which holds for $p\ll \sqrt{t}$ gives $q= - \widetilde{U}_0 / 2$, and

 where $\Gamma(a,x)$ is the incomplete Gamma function.
 In the small and large $z$ limits,

-The Gaussian factor found for large $z$ stems from diffusion in momentum space, as the force becomes negligible for large momentum $p\gg \sqrt{t}$.
-The small-$z$ behavior is a power-law that matches the large-$p$ behavior of the steady-state of Eq.~\ref{eq07}.
+The Gaussian factor found for large $z$ stems from the diffusion in momentum space, as the force becomes negligible for large momentum $p\gg \sqrt{t}$.
+The small-$z$ behavior is a power-law that matches the large-$p$ behavior of the steady state of Eq.~\ref{eq07}.

 The solution $h(z)$ is non-normalizable, since $h(z)\sim z^{-\widetilde{U}_0}$ for small $z$.
 This type of solution is called an infinite covariant density.
-It is \emph{covariant} in the sense that $z =p/\sqrt{t}$, hence $p$ must be scaled with the square root of time [namely $h(z)$ remains unchanged as both $\sqrt{t}$ and $p$ are modified, keeping their ratio fixed], while the normalized steady-state, Eq.~\ref{eq05}, is clearly time \emph{invariant}.
+It is \emph{covariant} in the sense that $z =p/\sqrt{t}$, hence $p$ must be scaled with the square root of time [namely $h(z)$ remains unchanged as both $\sqrt{t}$ and $p$ are modified, keeping their ratio fixed], while the normalized steady-state, Eq.~\ref{eq05}, is clearly time-\emph{invariant}.
 More importantly, the term infinite refers to the non-normalizablibility of the solution.
 Thus $h(z)$, while remaining positive, is certainly not a probability density.
 Its statistical meaning can be understood following the mathematical literature on infinite ergodic theory~\cite{aaronson1997introduction}.
 In the long time, large momentum limit, with $p/\sqrt{t}$ fixed-

 The right-hand side is not normalized since the perfectly normalized PDF $W(p,t)$ is multiplied by $ t^{\widetilde{U}_0/2}$ which diverges as $t \to \infty$.
-The function $h(z)$ is a probability density in the sense that it does provide some of the moments of the process $p(t)$, namely those that diverge with respect to the integration over the steady-state.
+The function $h(z)$ can be used to compute the moments of the process $p(t)$, namely those that diverge with respect to the integration over the steady-state.
 For example, the second moment is

 For $\widetilde{U}_0>3$ the kinetic energy is time-independent, determined by the steady-state solution, and blows up as $\widetilde{U}_0 \to 3$.
 For the intermediate range, $1<\widetilde{U}_0<3$, the behavior is sub-diffusive and the infinite density determines the kinetic energy.
 Even though for $\widetilde{U}_0<1$ the system is actually heating linearly with time, the infinite kinetic energy of Eq.~\ref{eq:InfiniteEnergy} is never obtained.
 At the critical value $\widetilde{U}_0=1$ the system transitions to normal diffusive scaling of the mean-squared momentum.
 Simulations and calculations taking account of the underlying lattice structure of the laser field were performed in~\cite{Holz2015}.
 These simulations solved the relevant set of stochastic differential equations for shallow lattices showing agreement with the infinite covariant density of Eq.~\ref{eq:Wsolf} and proving that the lattice structure does not affect the scaling properties of the system.